Digital Transitions

 Background

-Gypsy/Traveller pupils have the lowest rates of transition to positive destinations beyond primary school of all minority ethnic groups.
-While families value education, the majority refuse to engage with secondary schools.
+Gypsy/Traveller and Roma pupils have the lowest rates of transition to positive destinations beyond primary school of all minority ethnic groups.Ā While families value education, the majority refuse to engage with secondary schools.
 There is an urgent need for flexible education models that allow young people to learn while also sustaining their culture.

 Digital learning is known to play a key role in providing inclusive education and social participation.
-Recently STEP undertook research to understand the infrastructure needed to enable digital learning to provide a viable model for secondary education for Gypsy/Traveller learners.
+Recently STEP undertook researchĀ to understand the infrastructure needed to enable digital learning to provide a viable model for secondary education for Gypsy/Traveller and Roma learners.

 - Participating young people are linked with a practitioner who supports culturally sustaining education programmes.